 Instructions

-- Melt chocolate in the microwave.
-Place about 1 cup of chips in a microwave safe dish.
+- Place about 1 cup of melting chocolate in a microwave-safe dish.
 Microwave for 1 minute.

 - Dip pretzels into chocolate with a fork and tap to remove excess chocolate.
 Place pretzel on waxed paper to dry.

-- Add sprinkle or other toppings before melting chocolate cools.
+- Add sprinkles or other toppings before melting chocolate cools.

 Nutrition